-A silencer will reduce your gun’s loud boom but not exactly the way it seems in the movies.
-In reality, a gun fire with a silencer still echoes a bit with the sound reduced many times, but not to the extent of barely being audible.
-They even have shotguns with silencers which makes it more ridiculous.
+A silencer will lessen the noise your gun makes but not exactly how it’s portrayed in the movies.
+The truth is a gunfire with a silencer still amplifies the sound a little and has been reduced many times but not to the point where you hear almost nothing.
+They even have shotguns with silencers, which makes it more ridiculous.

 2. Machine Gun Myth

 You’ve probably seen how big strong guys in the movies handle a machine gun in full auto mode.
-Sometimes they do one hand and still hit a target while on the move.
+Sometimes, they hold it with one hand and still hit a moving target.
 It’s cool to watch but totally not the way a machine gun works.